An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 ATTRACTIONS BY STATE

 The first listing is a Route 66 Association, the second a general tourism website.
 Individual businesses are listed if they appear in images, have general interest, and/or a Route 66 history.
 An official website is listed if one exists.
 Some museums etc. charge admission.
-Some businesses and attractions are seasonal.
+Some businesses and attractions are seasonal, and many are closed on Sundays.
 The list runs east-to-west including within states.

 Each "Day" listed is for a 2-week Route 66 trip outline.
 See "Trip Planning" below.